yegor256/blog/_drafts/_speech.md

 **Stay Cool ...
 Not**.
 Be brave.
 Stay strong.
 Look them in the eye.
 Smile.
 Relax.
 Everything will be fine! ...
 Don't listen to this nonsense.
 It doesn't work that way.
 I always feel scared.
-And I always ask myself right before the talk---maybe I should hide somewhere in the bathroom, they won't find me and will quietly cancel the talk.
+And I always think to myself right before the talk---maybe I should hide somewhere in the bathroom, they won't find me and will quietly cancel the talk.
 You have to feel something similar.
 If you don't, there is something wrong with you.
 But what should you do with that fear?
 Embrace it.
 Just like you do when watching a horror movie.